Bible translations into constructed languages: Na'vi

-Naʼvi is the constructed language of the Naʼvi, the sapient humanoid indigenous inhabitants of the fictional moon Pandora in the 2009 film Avatar.
+Naʼvi is the constructed language of the Naʼvi, the sapient humanoid indigenous inhabitants of the fictional moon Pandora in the 2009 film Avatar and sequels.
 It was created by Paul Frommer, a professor at the USC Marshall School of Business with a doctorate in linguistics.

 Work on the Naʼvi language has continued even after the film's release.
 In 2009, its creator, Paul Frommer, was working on a compendium which he planned to deliver to Fox in the near future.
 He think that the language "[has] a life of its own," and thinks it's "wonderful" that the language has developed a following, as is evident through the increasing learner community of the language.